Skip to Main Content

 Arriving at a pub under new management in a scene like Margate's Old Town requires a particular kind of visitor disposition.
 The physical location on Market Street is fixed and findable.
 The atmosphere, the drinks offer, and the overall register are in formation.
 That condition is genuinely interesting for certain kinds of travellers, specifically those who find early-stage venues worth attention precisely because the choices being made in real time are visible.
 In scenes like Margate's, the venues that shaped the neighbourhood's current reputation were once in exactly this position.

 Practically, Market Street is walkable from the seafront and from the main concentration of Old Town independent venues, making The Lifeboat a natural stop within a wider evening.
-Anyone putting together a Margate itinerary should cross-reference with our full Margate restaurants guide to map The Lifeboat against the broader options in the area.
-Given the new management status, it is worth checking current details directly before visiting, since hours, format, and offer are the elements most likely to have changed recently.
+Anyone putting together a Margate itinerary can map The Lifeboat against the broader options in the area.
+The current hours are Wednesday 4 to 10 PM, Thursday 4 to 11 PM, Friday and Saturday 12 PM to 12 AM, and Sunday 12 to 10 PM.

 What It’s Closest To